fhalab/SSMuLA/README.md

 ```
 python -m tests.test_preprocess
 ```
-with more detailed options specified within the test file
+refer to the test file and the script documentation for further details
 * Processed with `fitness_process_vis`
 * Rename columns to be `AAs`, `AA1`, `AA2`, `AA3`, `AA4`, `fitness`, add `active` if not already there and add `muts` columns
 * Scale to `max` (with option to scale to `parent`)
 * Processed data saved in `scale2max` folder
-* The landcape stats will be saved
+* The landscape stats will be saved

 ### Landscape attributes